MikeDigitize/JSFundamentals/README.md

 Assigning the <code>foo</code> identifier to another object in memory does not affect <code>bar</code> which still points to the original value of <code>foo</code>.
 This may all seem fairly obvious but it's a concept often not fully appreciated and is worth highlighting.

-One thing to note with assignment targets is, as of ES6 with the introduction of `let` and `const` as new ways to declare variables beyond `var` is that stricter rules have been introduced with regards to re-assignment.
+One thing to note with assignment targets is `let` and `const` both have stricter rules than `var` with regards to re-assignment.

 ```javascript
 // can redclare with or without using var again